leptos-rs/leptos/leptos_macro/LOCALIZED_ERRORS.md

 builder's type-state (which we fully control), we avoid depending on TypedBuilder internals.
 The presence builder is also immune to `{error}` contamination from wrong-type props, so its bounded inherent method works reliably regardless of type errors.

+#### Why the typed builder passes through `__check_missing`

+It may seem unnecessary for `__check_missing` to receive and return the typed builder — why not just check presence and let the builder flow independently?
+The reason is that `__check_missing` serves as a **firewall** against TypedBuilder's own missing-field errors:

+1. **TypedBuilder must enforce required fields for direct builder usage.** Users can build components by hand using `Props::builder().field(val).build()`.
+TypedBuilder's compile-time enforcement of required fields is essential for this API — it must remain a hard error when a required setter isn't called.

+2. **Therefore `.build()` fails when a required setter isn't called.** In the view macro expansion, when a prop is missing from the template, the corresponding builder setter is never called.
+TypedBuilder's `.build()` then fails with E0061 and deprecation warnings referencing internal types like `InnerPropsBuilder_Error_Missing_required_field_foo`.

+3. **The view macro must suppress this confusing `.build()` error.** The presence builder's `__require_props` already produces a clean E0277 ("missing required prop `foo` on component `Bar`").
+The TypedBuilder error is redundant and confusing.
+It must be suppressed.

+4. **The only way to suppress it is `{error}` type contamination.** In Rust's type system, you cannot conditionally skip type-checking an expression.
+The only mechanism to suppress errors on `.build()` is to make the builder expression have type `{error}` (from E0599), which absorbs all subsequent method calls.
+This requires the typed builder to pass through a bounded method that fails when presence is unsatisfied.

+5. **Making all TypedBuilder fields have defaults (`unreachable!()`) is not viable.** This would allow `.build()` to always succeed, eliminating the need for `__check_missing`.
+However, it would remove TypedBuilder's compile-time enforcement of required fields for direct builder usage — users calling `Props::builder().build()` directly would get a runtime panic instead of a compile error.

+See also **Hypothesis B** (in the Tested Hypotheses section) for empirical evidence of what happens when `__check_missing` is removed — TypedBuilder's errors leak through as deprecation warnings and E0061 with ugly internal type names.

 ## Prop Classification